wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Properties.md

 ## Serialisation

 Properties can be prevented from being included in the JSON by declaring the boolean attribute `transient`.
 Marking a property as transient allows it to have any type of value (except `undefined`).
-See more at [Transient](#Transient).
+See more at [Transient properties](#Transient properties).

 ```html